TimLive/winrt-api/windows.ui.xaml.media/skewtransform_angley.md

 ## -property-value
-The skew angle, which is measured in degrees counterclockwise from the x-axis.
+The skew angle, which is measured in degrees clockwise from the x-axis.
 The default is 0.

 ## -remarks